183rd Rifle Division: Battles of Rzhev

 On January 21–22 the German forces southwest and west of Vyazma went over to the attack.
 The immediate aim was to free the German troops encircled in the Olenino area and the close the gap through which supplies were flowing to 29th and 39th Armies and the 11th Cavalry Corps.
 The gap was closed on January 23 and the two armies now had only a narrow corridor between Nelidovo and Bely for communications with the Front.
 Realizing the danger of the situation Konev ordered 30th Army westward to attempt to reopen the gap.
 By the end of the month the 183rd was close to starvation, with its rifle regiments reduced to only 45-60 men each.

 Further German attacks on February 5 broke communications between 39th and 29th Armies and the latter was now completely encircled.
-30th Army made repeated efforts to break through the German defenses near Nozhkino and Kokoshkino; at times only 3–4km remained to reach the encircled units, which were striving to break out to the north.
+30th Army made repeated efforts to break through the German defenses near Nozhkino and Kokoshkino; at times only 3–4 km remained to reach the encircled units, which were striving to break out to the north.
 By mid-month Konev had ordered the 29th Army commander, Maj.
 Gen. V. I. Shvetsov, "to withdraw in the general direction of Stupino", to the southwest toward 39th Army.
 He was further ordered "to bring out the troops in an organized fashion; if it is impossible to bring out the artillery, heavy machine guns and mortars, to bury such equipment in the woods."
 The units of 29th Army began to trickle out of encirclement to link up with 39th Army on the night of February 17; at the same time some 500 paratroopers were dropped into the pocket to assist in the rescue.
 Going into the fight immediately they allowed time for the survivors to regroup.
 By now all the command and support troops of the division were fighting as infantry.
 By February 28, 5,200 men had come out of the 29th Army pocket, 800 of which were wounded.
 The Army's losses between January 16 and February 28 amounted to 14,000 men.